McDonnell Douglas F/A-18 Hornet: Into production

 During flight testing, the snag on the leading edge of the stabilators was filled in, and the gap between the leading-edge extensions (LEX) and the fuselage was mostly filled in.
 The gaps, called the boundary layer air discharge slots, controlled the vortices generated by the LEX and presented clean air to the vertical stabilizers at high angles of attack, but they also generated a great deal of parasitic drag, worsening the problem of the F/A-18's inadequate range.
 McDonnell filled in 80% of the gap, leaving a small slot to bleed air from the engine intake.
 This may have contributed to early problems with fatigue cracks appearing on the vertical stabilizers due to extreme structural loads, resulting in a short grounding in 1984 until the stabilizers were strengthened.
 Starting in May 1988, a small vertical fence was added to the top of each LEX to broaden the vortices and direct them away from the vertical stabilizers.
 This also provided a minor increase in controllability as a side effect.
 F/A-18s of early versions had a problem with insufficient rate of roll, exacerbated by the insufficient wing stiffness, especially with heavy underwing ordnance loads.
 The first production F/A-18A flew on 12 April 1980.
 After a production run of 380 F/A-18As (including the nine assigned to flight systems development), manufacture shifted to the F/A-18C in September 1987.

 Improvements and design changes

 In the 1990s, the U.S. Navy faced the need to replace its aging A-6 Intruders and A-7 Corsair IIs with no replacement in development.
 To answer this deficiency, the Navy commissioned development of the F/A-18E/F Super Hornet.
 Despite its designation, it is not just an upgrade of the F/A-18 Hornet, but rather, a new, larger airframe using the design concepts of the Hornet.
 Hornets and Super Hornets will serve complementary roles in the U.S. Navy carrier fleet until the Hornet A-D models are completely replaced by the F-35C Lightning II.
-The Marines have chosen to extend the use of certain F/A-18s up to 10,000 flight hours, due to delays in the F-35B variant.
+Although the airframe was originally designed for service life of 6,000 flight hours, the Marines have chosen to extend the use of certain F/A-18s up to 10,000 flight hours, due to delays in the F-35B variant.

+End of production

+Production of the C- and D- models ended in 2000, with the plant transitioning to the F/A-18E/F Super Hornets.
+The last F/A-18C was assembled in Finland and delivered to the Finnish Air Force in August 2000.
+The last F/A-18D was delivered to the U.S. Marine Corps in August 2000.
+Production of the F/A-18E/F is scheduled to end in 2027.